Ido7-7-7/bandit-writeups/README.md

 ```

 ## Level 4 → Level 5
-The password was hidden among several files, where most files contained binary data.
+For level 4, The password was hidden among several files, where most files contained binary data.
 I used the find command with the file command:

 ```bash
 find . -type f -exec file {} +
 ```

 to identify the file containing human-readable text, after finding the file i used `cat` to reveal the password.

 ## Level 5 → Level 6
 For this level, I was given three properties of the password file: it had to be human-readable, exactly 1033 bytes in size, and not executable.